hewisaurus/PrancingTurtle/GettingStarted.md

 # Getting started

 This is a quick guide to getting the project to an operational state.. beyond that it's up to you!
+Please follow the entire guide before running the solution for the first time, as it covers some important points.

 PT is a Visual Studio 2017 solution & targets .NET 4.6.2 with each project.
 For some reason, the VS2017 installer doesn't have the option for this, so you'll have to install it manually.